 TIP: When editing an image we always find it easier to untick the Auto Update Preview box and click the update button each time we select a different area of the image to preview.
 This will prevent the software from updating every time you move the image.
 Also, you will find it better if you use the sliders in small increments until you achieve the result you want.

-We STRONGLY RECOMMEND this software.
+We STRONGLY RECOMMEND this software even more so since the update which allows selective noise reduction with masking.
 To receive 15% off all Topaz products – click on the banner below and add WIDE15 in the coupon code box at checkout.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.